lsa-mis/modelrails_accounts_multitenancy/MCommunity.md

 > Privacy Concern: The groups array should be stored in an encrypted field.

 When a new application is created, MCommunity groups need to be created to support it.
-Every application has the following groups at a minimum;
+Every application has the following groups by default;

-appname_staging
-appname_production
-appname_project_leads
+Administrative Groups:

+- **app_name_developers**: points to the devlopment team working on the project.
+(By default will be MCommunity group for Rails Team (lsa-was-rails-devs) or .Net team)
+- **appname_project_leads:**
+  - includes the project owners/sponsers
+- **team_wads_leadership:**
+  > ** The 'team_wads_leadership' MUST be included in all applications as a fallback to allow administrative access to applications in the event that users accidentally remove their groups through MCommunity.

 ```mermaid